mollyperlich/finalProject/README.md

 * Joey Ashcroft

 Dataset:
-* We're using ML to analyze Yelp dataset (https://www.yelp.com/dataset/challenge)
+* We're using NLP to predict the health of a stock based on news stories from the previous day.

 Our problem worth solving, analyzing or visualizing:
-* Use ML to create model to analyze and utilize big data from Yelp
+* Use ML to create model to analyze and utilize big data from New York Times

-How we will use ML: (Some possible ideas, these are subject to change)
+How we will use ML:
-* Train model to find location based on photo (example: waffles)
+* Train classificiation model to predict health of a stock based on content of news articles from the previous day
 * Create sentiment analysis model to see if we can predict the rating of said location
 * Predict rating based on user's overall review sentiment (are they typically a troll or a cheerleader?)
 * Narrow the variables of a page's reviews based on sentiment analysis pertaining to subjects like 'service' or 'atmosphere'